T L5 (Lamotrigine (chewable) 5 mg)

 Pill imprint T L5 has been identified as Lamotrigine (chewable) 5 mg.

-Lamotrigine is used in the treatment of bipolar disorder; schizoaffective disorder; seizure prevention; anxiety; borderline personality disorder (and more), and belongs to the drug class triazine anticonvulsants.
+Lamotrigine is used in the treatment of bipolar disorder; anxiety; schizoaffective disorder; borderline personality disorder; epilepsy (and more), and belongs to the drug class triazine anticonvulsants.
 Risk cannot be ruled out during pregnancy.
 Lamotrigine 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - T L5

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - Inactive Ingredients: